 IT IS AGREED AS FOLLOWS:

-1.1 Unless otherwise defined herein, capitalized terms and expressions used in this Agreement shall have the following meaning:
+1.1 Unless otherwise defined herein, capitalised terms and expressions used in this Agreement shall have the following meaning:

 1.1.1 “Agreement” means this Data Processing Agreement and all Schedules;

-1.1.2 “Company Personal Data” means any Personal Data Processed by a Contracted Processor on behalf of Company pursuant to or in connection with the Principal Agreement;
+1.1.2 “Client Personal Data” means any Personal Data Processed by a Contracted Processor on behalf of Client pursuant to or in connection with the Contract;

 1.1.3 “Contracted Processor” means a Sub-processor;